Manhattan. February 14, 1984. Valentine’s Day.

 “My father felt his invisibility very extremely, very intensely,” said Springsteen.
 “Work is such a big part of people’s lives.
 If you feel like things are sailing away from you and you’re left standing on the dock, I think you end up living in the shadow of a dream.
 I think that’s how my dad felt a lot of times.”

 “I’d seen gods turn into devils at home.
 I’d witnessed what I felt was surely the possessive face of Satan.
 It was my poor old pop tearing up the house in an alcohol-fueled rage in the dead of night, scaring the shit out of all of us.
-I’d felt this darkness’s final force come visit in the shape of my struggling dad . . . physical threat, emotional chaos and the power to not love,” recalled Springsteen.
-It was later revealed that his father suffered from undiagnosed paranoid schizophrenia.
+I’d felt this darkness’s final force come visit in the shape of my struggling dad.
+Physical threat, emotional chaos and the power to not love,” recalled Springsteen.
+A man who would be diagnosed as a paranoid schizophrenic.

 “Our house was old and soon to be noticeably decrepit.
 One kerosene stove in the living room was all we had to heat the whole place.
 Upstairs, where my family slept, you woke on winter mornings with your breath visible.
 One of my earliest childhood memories is the smell of kerosene and my grandfather standing there filling the spout in the rear of the stove,” said Springsteen.
 “We had a small box refrigerator and one of the first televisions in town.”

-“Now on school mornings… so of course I hated getting up and uh, my mom had perfected this technique in the morning where she’d stand over my bed with a glass of ice water and give me 30 seconds, eh you know, ‘Five, four, three, two’, boom!
+“On school mornings I hated getting up.
+My mom had perfected this technique where she’d stand over my bed with a glass of ice water and give me thirty seconds… ‘Five, four, three, two,’ boom!
 Niagara Falls.
-I would get dressed, I would drift downstairs to breakfast where I would feast daily on a huge bowl of sugar pops… with a buzz on, and a kiss from my mom, I was off, with my sister, lumbering up the street with our book bags, as my mom’s high heels clicked lightly in the other direction toward Lawyer’s Title Insurance Company.”
+I would get dressed, drift downstairs to breakfast where I would feast daily on a huge bowl of sugar pops… with a buzz on, and a kiss from my mom, I was off, with my sister, lumbering up the street with our book bags, as my mom’s high heels clicked lightly in the other direction toward Lawyer’s Title Insurance Company,” recalled Springsteen.

-In 1962, the family welcomed his younger sister Pamela to the world.
-Two years later, in 1964, at age 14, Springsteen was driving with his mom, listening to the radio, when “I Want to Hold Your Hand” by the Beatles engulfed him over the airwaves.
-It was the year Beatlemania swept America, forever changing music and Bruce Springsteen.
+In 1962, his younger sister Pamela was born.
+In 1964, at age fourteen, Springsteen was in the car with his mother when “I Want to Hold Your Hand” came through the radio.
+It was the year Beatlemania swept America.

 “My parents had no money for a second shot at the guitar, so there was just one thing to do: get a job.
 One summer afternoon my mom took me to my aunt Dora’s, where for fifty cents an hour I would become the ‘lawn boy.’
 My uncle Warren came out and showed me the ropes.
 He demonstrated how the lawn mower worked, how to cut the hedges, and I was hired.
 I went immediately to the Western Auto store, an establishment in the town’s center specializing in automotive parts and cheap guitars.
 There amongst the carburetors, air filters and fan belts hung four acoustic guitars, ranging from the unplayable to the barely playable.
 They looked like nirvana to me and they were attainable.
 Well, one was attainable.
 I saw a price tag hanging off of one funky brown model that read ‘Eighteen dollars.’
 Eighteen dollars?”